Using Logic Pro for surround sound work and ambisonics

 Routing to Surround

 The angle needs to be at -110 (or 110) for the signal to route only to the Ls channel.
-The further away from 110 you get, the more the sound leaks into the Front or opposite Surround speaker.
+The further away from 110 you get, the more the sound goes to the Front or opposite Surround speaker.

 Stereo inputs